leobalter/object-enumerables/README.md

 is used to get the property names to iterate over.
 It's also used in Underscore `_.functions` and Lodash's [`_.functionsIn`](https://lodash.com/docs#functionsIn).

-The use of `Object.valuesIn` can be mapped to the use of `values` which is used in library helpers like Underscore/Lodash [`includes`](https://lodash.com/docs#includes) for seeing if a value is in an object or [`sample`](https://lodash.com/docs#sample) which grabs a random value from an object.
+The use of `Object.enumerableValues` can be mapped to the use of `values` which is used in library helpers like Underscore/Lodash [`includes`](https://lodash.com/docs#includes) for seeing if a value is in an object or [`sample`](https://lodash.com/docs#sample) which grabs a random value from an object.